Fred V. Cherry: Later career in Air force

 After returning home, Cherry discovered that his wife, Shirley Brown, had taken all of his life savings after the Air Force declared him missing in action and started dating another man.
 Cherry started legal proceedings with the Air Force to have back salary and other payments returned to him.

 After Vietnam, Cherry attended the National War College and was assigned to the Defense Intelligence Agency.
 He retired from the Air Force with over 30 years of service on 1 September 1981.

 Later life

 In 1982, the United States Court of Claims found the Air Force negligent in handling Cherry's military pay and awarded him $38,449 in compensation.
 At the time of the award, Cherry stated that he would contest the decision, saying that he wanted more of the $129,000 that his wife had received from the Air Force.

 Following his retirement from active duty, President Ronald Reagan commissioned Cherry to serve on the Korean War Veterans Memorial Advisory Board.

-Cherry also served as the Director of Technical Support Services for E.H.
+Cherry also was Director of Technical Support Services for E.H.
 White & Co. and as Marketing Manager for Data Transformation Corp.
-Cherry later served as Chief Executive Officer for Cherry Engineering and Support Services, and as Director of SilverStar Consulting.
+Cherry later was Chief Executive Officer for Cherry Engineering and Support Services, and as Director of SilverStar Consulting.